Adolis García Player Props: Rangers vs. Red Sox

-On Tuesday, Adolis Garcia (.619 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brennan Bernardino.
-First pitch is at 1:35 PM ET.
+On Wednesday, Adolis Garcia (.581 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:10 PM ET.

-He had two hits (going 2-for-5 with a home run and two RBI) in his last game against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Red Sox.

 Adolis García Game Info & Props vs. the Red Sox